capactio/capact/docs/proposal/20211207-delegated-storage.md

     > **NOTE:** See also the [Rejected ideas](#rejected-ideas) section to learn why a generic validation idea was rejected.

-1. To install new storage backend, Cluster Admin has two options:
+1. To install new storage backend, System Administrator has two options:

     - use Capact Actions (e.g. `cap.interface.capactio.capact.hub.storage.helm-release.install`).
     - Register a storage backend by creating such TypeInstance.